lallimohan/hello-world-public/README.md

 # hello-world-public
-My First Repository in GitHub
+My First Repository in GitHub for creating a public repository